misiektoja/instagram_monitor/docs/quick-start.md

 # Quick Start

-<a id="-new-here-run-the-setup-wizard"></a>
+<a id="new-here-run-the-setup-wizard"></a>
-## 🧭 New here?
+## New here?
 Run the setup wizard

-The fastest way to get going (since **v3.5**) is the interactive setup wizard.
-It asks a few plain questions (who to monitor, no-login or logged-in, which interface, optional alerts), then writes a ready-to-run config for you.
-For local installs it can also start monitoring immediately.
+First complete one method on the [Installation](installation.md) page.
+The fastest way to configure that installation is the interactive setup wizard.
+It asks who to monitor, whether to use a login session, which interface to start and whether to enable alerts.
+Before saving, you can review the summary and edit one section without losing the other answers.
+It then writes a ready-to-run configuration while private values stay in `.env`.

+For a local install the wizard can also run the doctor check and start monitoring immediately.
+In a container it prints the exact follow-up commands for the detected Docker or Docker Compose path.

+Before running the Docker Compose setup command on Linux, export `INSTAGRAM_MONITOR_UID="$(id -u)"` and `INSTAGRAM_MONITOR_GID="$(id -g)"` as shown under [Install with Docker Compose](installation.md#docker-compose).

 Use the command that matches how you run the tool:

-On native Linux export `INSTAGRAM_MONITOR_UID="$(id -u)"` and `INSTAGRAM_MONITOR_GID="$(id -g)"` before the Compose command below.
-Docker Desktop users can omit those exports.
-Windows PowerShell users should prefer Compose or use the direct commands in the [Docker Usage guide](usage.md#docker-usage-recommended).

 ```sh
 # PyPI install